CFT-HY/HILA/docs/guide/README.md

 On supercomputing platforms the HILA application dependencies are most likely available.
 The only issue is the availability of the clang libtoolbox which is used in building the HILA preprocessor.
 Due to the availability of singularity on supercomputing platforms the best solution is to opt to use the [singularity](#singularity) container.

-**After installing the hila preprocessor with one of the above options one can move on to the [building HILA applications](#building-hila-applications) section.**
+**After installing the HILA preprocessor with one of the above options one can move on to the [building HILA applications](#building-hila-applications) section.**

 ### Containers {#containers}